AguywholikesPeppers/mathusolver/README.md

 yes i created with ai

-and start ollama with "OLLAMA_ORIGINS=* ollama serve &" in a terminal i did this in linux so no idea for windwos users
+and start ollama with "OLLAMA_ORIGINS=* ollama serve &" in a terminal i did this in linux so no idea for windows users